Products of manifolds with fibered corners: Geometric structures

 As with edge vector fields above, $\phiV(X)$ is a Lie subalgebra of $\bV(X)$ and forms a locally free sheaf of constant rank, defining the \emph{\phistr\ tangent bundle} (which is again canonically isomorphic to $TX$ in the interior) by

 In local standard form coordinates a local frame for $\phiT X$ is given by

 Note that the basis element $v_1 x_1 \tpd{x_1}$ can be replaced by $v_1x_k \tpd{x_k}$ for any $k$ by taking appropriate linear combinations. \end{defn} A \phistr\ metric on $X$ is by definition a (complete) Riemannian metric on $X^\circ$ induced by a uniformly bounded inner product on $\phiT X$.
+Note that such a metric need not be smooth up to the boundary.
+When the fibers of the maximal hypersurfaces are trivial, a \phistr\ metric is known as a `quasi-asymptotically conical' (QAC) metric \cite{CDR, DM}.
 A particularly nice model \phistr\ metric in local standard form coordinates is one of the form

-where $dy_i^2$ is shorthand for an inner product in the variables $y_i \in \bbR^{n_i}$.
+where again $dy_i^2$ is shorthand for an inner product in the variables $y_i \in \bbR^{k_i}$.
 Note that such a metric can support additional terms of the form $\tfrac{dv_i^2}{v_i^4}$, and in particular restricts to a \phistr\ metric on any interior fiber of a boundary hypersurface.